TYPE // 001 | CLASSIFICATION: American_Traditional

 Ignorant Style

-Characterized by intentionally crude, simple, and unpolished linework resembling graffiti doodles or amateur sketches.
-Pioneered by French graffiti artist Fuzi UVTPK, it relies heavily on humor and irony.
+Characterised by intentionally crude, simple, and unpolished linework resembling graffiti doodles or amateur sketches.
+Pioneered by French graffiti artist Fuzi UVTPK, it relies heavily on humour and irony.

 TYPE // 011 | CLASSIFICATION: Illustrative